hardikkum444/LPU_leave_automated/README.md

-# Automated Leave Application using Selenium and Python
+# Leave is now automated

 This is a basic Python script that automates the process of applying for leave using Selenium.